inderjit303/32-bit-SRAM-/README.md

 Fig 2.
 1 bit SRAM Cell implementation
 </p>

 1 bit RAM cell consists of data writer circuit, 6T RAM cell, pre-charge circuit and a sense amplifier all implemented in analog domain using eSim as shown in Fig 2.
+First, a 8 bit SRAM cell is build using eight 1 Bit SRAM.
+They are accessed by 3 bit address using a 3x8 decoder which is implemented in digital domain as shown in fig 3.

 # 3x8 SRAM Address Decoder
 Decoder is a digital circuit which is used to change a given code into a set of signals.
 Here we are using a Decoder to select one out of eight 1-bit SRAM cells to perform the read/write operations.